Create a Bootable USB Installer for macOS Mojave

 Step 3: Create the Bootable USB Drive

 Now that your USB drive is formatted, it's time to create the bootable USB installer.
-This process involves using the Terminal app to copy the macOS Mojave installer to the USB drive and make it bootable.
+This process uses the Terminal app to copy the macOS Mojave installer to the USB drive.
+Also, it maks the USB drive bootable.
 Follow these steps:

 sudo /Applications/Install\ macOS\ Mojave.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume